MartijnETCBC/HebrewCopula/README.md

 The two files are nearly identical, but there are slight differences in the data format of the biblical and extrabiblical data, so I have decided to keep the scripts separated.

+The file copula_analysis_R.txt imports the output of the two Python files into R. There some further preprocessing is done, after which the resulting dataset is analyzed.